TaftersS/vpxinstaller/Readme.md

 -  For tables which don't automatically display the DMD, information can be found in the VPX Standalone [Readme](https://github.com/vpinball/vpinball/blob/master/standalone/README.md#my-game-is-not-displaying-a-dmd)

 -  For tables which produce a script error when launching, check out [vpx-standalone-scripts](https://github.com/jsm174/vpx-standalone-scripts)

+-  If vpxtool reports missing nvram for working PinMAME tables, select "Force reload" from the table launch menu.